kordless/utter-va/README.md

 The utter-exchange component will be completed at a later date, probably in mid-2015.
 The exchange will serve as a clearing house for compute put up for sale on the pool controllers.
 Keep in mind there is an opportunity to run [more pools](https://github.com/stackmonkey/utter-pool), so get motivated!
 The exchange will operate as a [DAC](https://en.bitcoin.it/wiki/Distributed_Autonomous_Community_/_Decentralized_Application) once the technologies required to create it have been completed.
 You can expect a crypto currency to be launched for the project.
 Both the currency and compute assets managed by the network will be connected to the crypto markets.

 ### Requirements
 The virtual appliance requires a running OpenStack cluster.
 If you don't have an OpenStack cluster already running, fear not!
 You may follow the instructions for [Installing OpenStack in 10 Minutes](http://www.stackgeek.com/guides/gettingstarted.html) on the [StackGeek website](http://stackgeek.com/).
-I wear a cowboy hat in the video, so you definitely don't want to miss it.

 Once you have OpenStack installed, you'll need to create or have the following service accounts available: